intervortex/vortex/site/content/posts/blurbs/2023-01-10-blurb-state-of-the-vortex-2022-wrap-up.md

 Votes: 27 | WAVG: 6.44

 Vile Luxury and Alphaville were virtually impossible to follow-up on and I'm under the impression Imperial Triumphant were also aware of this.
-Spirit of Ecstasy is a fair bit more scattershot than its predecessors.
-Less of a true sequel and more of a side story.
+Spirit of Ecstasy is a fair bit more scattershot than its predecessors - less of a true sequel and more of a side story.
 The next IT album will be a key point in their career: will they find that next big concept to move forward in their musical experimentation or will they wallow in known waters?

 **(3.)** Immolation - Acts of God